reubenharry/haskell-docs/Contributing.md

 The case study is also built around a chess example.

-Reasons:
+!!!
+Reasons

     - numbers are confusing in Haskell because of typeclasses
     - too many numeric examples gives the misleading impression that Haskell is just for number-processing which people may incorrect have from the common motto that Haskell is a "mathematically inspired language"

-## Suggested changes
+# Where to contribute

+Feel free to contribute to absolutely any part of the Guide, either to edit existing material, or to add more.
+(Or even to argue for the removal of material).

 If you want to contribute, but are not sure where, here are some suggestions: